 The effects of aging in the upper eyelid are so common that eyelid surgery is regularly performed for medical as well as cosmetic reasons.
 Sometimes the upper eyelid has become so heavy and low that it interferes with the patient’s ability to see.
 This is considered a medical problem, and we work to improve the structure of the eyelid to improve vision.

 It’s important to understand that it’s not just the skin of the eyelid that has drooped.
 As tissues become lax with age, the entire brow can move down, creating the drooping effect in the eyelids.
 A brow lift may be able to move some of the tissue in the upper eyelid and improve the problem greatly, but some patients have more tissue that will need to be removed from the eyelid itself.

 The tissues below the eyes are connected to the cheek.
-So when we address the lower eyelids alone, but sometimes it is appropriate to also consider the condition of these surrounding areas to achieve the correct effect.
+So when we address the lower eyelids alone, frequently it is appropriate to also consider the condition of these surrounding areas to achieve the correct effect.
 We address the lower eyelid through an incision concealed just under the lash line.
 As we age, our cheeks become more lax.
 Rather than having smooth tissue under the eyelid, the lower eyelid may become elongated and somewhat sunken.
 The nasolabial folds, a furrow going from the nose down to the corner of the mouth, can also become very deep.
 In this case we can consider doing a cheek or a “mid-face lift.”
 By lifting the cheek, we soften the crease of the nasolabial folds and bring tissue up under the eye; this shortens and better supports the eyelids.